Common Engine Problems and Simple Fixes

 Rattling from underneath the car could indicate a loose exhaust bracket or a heat shield that has worked itself loose and needs repairing or replacing.
 When the rattling occurs under the bonnet, this is more serious and needs immediate attention straight away.
 There are a number of causes for engine rattles, including problems with the idler pulley, air conditioning compressor clutch, or the belt tensioner.
 More seriously, if the engine starts to rattle and the oil warning light comes on whilst you are driving, pull over as soon as you can safely do so, and shut the engine off.
 Signs like this could indicate low oil pressure, and there’s a strong possibility the engine isn’t lubricated enough and could be fatally damaged.
 Continue to drive the vehicle with the rattle and oil light on and there’s every chance you might cause catastrophic damage, and need a replacement engine.

 Drive your car regularly and you recognise the usual, ‘healthy’ sounds, but also know when the vehicle starts to make strange noises.
 If this happens, establish where the noise is coming from, and look for Bosch Car Service garages in your local area where you can take the car for an engine diagnostic.

 Just visit Mercury Cars for more information on servicing and repairing your vehicle.
-Alternatively, if it's your car body work which is damaged, then you can request your free, non-obligation estimate by clicking here.
+Alternatively, if it’s your car bodywork which is damaged, then you can request your free, no-obligation estimate by clicking here.
 We can repair car scratches, bumper scuffs, minor dents and alloy wheels.